 - Attend the next CRRF/FCRR fall conference.
-The 2017 conference will take place in Nelson, British Columbia from September 20-23!
-Further information about the upcoming conference can be found at www.kootenays2017.crrf.ca.
+The 2019 conference will take place in St John’s, Newfoundland and Labrador from October 1-4!
+Further information about the upcoming conference can be found at www.northatlanticforum.org.

 - In addition to attending the conference consider sharing information on your community or organization at the event.
 Each year the conference seeks presentations from everyone on topics such as rural issues, what is working, what is not working, innovative solutions.